-All eyes were on me.
+All eyes were on this person.
 I mean, what other angle could there possibly be, right?

-“What if we were to engage more with those around us in a way that we could prevent future problems from arising?”
-I asked.
+“What if we were to engage more with those around us in a way that we could prevent future problems from arising?” they asked.

-Now I really had their attention.
-“What exactly do you mean?” they implored.
+Now this person really had our attention.
+“What exactly do you mean?” we questioned.